CLAS Career Advising

 I look forward to meeting with students both at the CRC (Reitz Union) and in the AAC (Farrior Hall).

-Career Planning appointment hours for Summer 2017 (schedule an appointment)
+Career Planning appointment hours for Fall 2017 (schedule an appointment).

 Do you have an idea for me?